TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          boolean

    Description
-         If set any debug-information in the TypoScript code is output.
+         If set debug information in the TypoScript code is sent.
          This applies e.g. to menu objects and the parsetime output.
+         The parsetime will be sent as HTTP response header `X-TYPO3-Parsetime`.